panaverse/panaverse.github.io/README.md

 The program will consist of four quarters.
 The fee will be Rs.
 3,000 per quarter.
 Every week there a combination of onsite and online live classes.
 Students will also watch recorded videos and study textbooks.

+## Panaverse is a Hybrid Organization

+Our Panaverse Certified Web 3.0 and Metaverse program will be a hybrid of a business entity and an educational institution i.e. it will be a division of Panacloud and a program of PIAIC.

+The mission statement of the Panaverse (a division of Panacloud) is to become the largest and most profitable Jamstack, Web 3.0, and Metaverse Template provider on [Themeforest](https://themeforest.net/), [Sketchfab](https://sketchfab.com/), etc.

 ## Onsite Faculty Members